careerpathways/Career-Pathways-Web-Tool/README.md

 ## Set Up Database
-Configure the database username and password in your `*.settings.php` file.
+Configure the database username and password in your `www/include/*.settings.php` file.
 If you can't create your own file, you will have to edit the `default.settings.php` file directly, just make sure not to commit that file back to the repository.

 Install the database tables from the `scripts/sql/schema.sql` file provided.
 After the tables are created, run the `scripts/sql/initdata.sql` file to insert some default data.